SUCCESSFUL NEW INNOVATION FROM GEOTEST

 As with the traditional ASTM 7007 dipole method, a high voltage DC power source is applied to the medium above the geomembrane and grounded to the earthing system underneath.

-Measurements of voltage potential are measured by the floating dipole in two dimensions as the device moves throughout the contained medium.
+Measurements of voltage potential are measured by the equipment in two dimensions as the device moves across the drainage medium.
 The data is recorded with high clarity using a sophisticated GPS mapping system in real time as the survey occurs.
 Once complete, the data is fully analysed, refined and mapped onto a three dimensional contour graph, giving exact locations and expected severity of any concerns identified.
 This allows full provision of quality assurance documentation to the client and additional survey oversight for full confidence of the installation integrity.

-The Geotest GPS Floating remote dipole can be used in circumstances where a contained material cannot be removed for testing purposes being contaminated or a toxic substance.
-This survey technology provides an option to clients that are faced with geomembrane integrity concerns for an installation that is currently in service.
-By using the GPS remote system, full confidence can be obtained for suspect areas with visual representation of the anomalies mapped in three dimension for analysis.
+The Geotest GPS mapping dipole can be used in circumstances where a covering material cannot be removed or to verify no damage has occurred as part of construction.
+This survey technology provides an option to clients that are faced with geomembrane integrity concerns for an installation that is currently in service or the contained medium can’t be removed or is part of the construction where traditional leak detection methods have proven ineffective.
+By using the GPS computer generated system, full confidence can be obtained for suspect areas with visual representation of the anomalies mapped in three dimension for analysis.